Man's Best Friend (album): Album artwork controversy

 Carpenter released an alternative cover artwork for the album for pre-order on June 25, jokingly responding to the controversy by stating that the alternative cover was "approved by God".
 It depicts her in a gown at a formal event, grabbing onto a suited man's arm and looking off-camera.
 Some media publications thought that the cover referenced a 1957 photograph of Marilyn Monroe and her then-husband, Arthur Miller.
 A second artwork variant, featuring Carpenter lounging on a chair in a room filled with flowers and holding a card with the album's initials "M.B.F.", was made available for pre-order on July 8.
 A third artwork variant—dubbed the "final" alternate—was unveiled on August 8, showcasing Carpenter hosting a dinner in a "sparkling" blue dress, while she "commands" five men, dressed in tuxedos; simultaneously, a bonus track for the variant, "Such a Funny Way", was announced.

 In an interview with Gayle King for CBS Mornings, Carpenter defended her decision to release the album with its original artwork, stating "I think between me and my friends and my family and the people that I always share my music and my art with first, it was … it just wasn't even a conversation.
 It was just, like, it's perfect.
 For what the album is, it's perfect for, you know, kind of what it represents.
 My interpretation is being in on the control.
 Being in on your lack of control and when you want to be in control.
 I think as a young woman, you're just as aware of when you're in control as when you're not."
 She further told Apple Music's Zane Lowe that she believed it to be a generational reaction, stating "There is a generation that gets offended by some of the things I do, and it's a generation that has either young children ... or they've raised children, and they're just sort of looking at it from a different point in their life – sort of scolding."
 She also described the artwork as an accident.

 Promotion

 Starting on July 23, 2025, Carpenter began revealing the album's track titles via social media posts of hand-selected fans posing with puppies.
 She finished her Lollapalooza performance on August 3 with a teaser video for the album.
 She also held album listening parties in Los Angeles and New York where twenty-six fans each were given an exclusive listen to the unreleased album.

-The Short n' Sweet Tour, which began in 2024 and contains dates until November 2025, also serves to promote Man's Best Friend.
+The Short n' Sweet Tour, which began in 2024 and contained dates until November 2025, was revamped in October 2025 to accommodate songs from Man's Best Friend.
+On April 10, 2026, Carpenter appeared as one of the headlining acts at the Coachella 2026 festival at the Empire Polo Club in Indio, California, where she performed a majority of the songs from Man's Best Friend; four of which had not been performed before.
+She reprised her headline performance at Coachella on April 17, 2026.